-- Students must be a U.S. citizen or permanent resident and meet one or more of the following federal guidelines:
+- Students must meet one or more of the following guidelines:

 - First generation college student neither parent has a bachelor's degree from a university/college

-- Low income according to federal guidelines
+- Low income

-- Have a documented disability
+- · Have a documented disability

 - Students must also meet all of the following criteria:

 - Have transfer and graduation as an educational goal

 - Need for academic and personal preparation

 - The Student Support Services program will provide eligible students who join the program with the following services:

-- Academic Counseling
+- · Academic Counseling

 - Tutoring/Mentoring

 - Study Skills Workshops

 - Financial Aid Workshops

 - Career Counseling and Workshops

 - Cultural Activities and Field Trips

 - Transfer Information

 - College/University Visits

 - Computer Lab

-- Bluebooks & Scantrons

-- Students must be willing to commit themselves to the following requirements of the Student Support Services program: - Students must enroll in at least 9 units fall and spring semesters unless previous approval has been granted. - Students must meet with the SSS counselor at least twice each semester - Students must maintain at least a 2.0 GPA. - Students must attend a minimum of two of the following activities each semester: workshops, tutoring, cultural events or field trips. - If you would like to be part of this program, contact the TRiO Office at (818) 947-2486 or e-mail at trio@lavc. edu.
+- Students must be willing to commit themselves to the following requirements of the Student Support Services program:

+- Students must enroll in at least 9 units fall and spring semesters unless previous approval has been granted.

+- Students must meet with the SSS counselor at least twice each semester

+- Students must maintain at least a 2.0 GPA.

+- Students must attend a minimum of two of the following activities each semester: workshops, tutoring, cultural events or field trips.

+- If you would like to be part of this program, contact the TRiO Office at (818) 947-2487 or e-mail at trio@lavc.edu.